 Though most everyone has heard of HIV, few know about HTLV-I, despite its growing prevalence and potential danger.
 The full name itself, Human T-cell Leukemia Virus-1, reveals something of what is involved here.
 Leukemia?
 Yes, but not just leukemia, either.
 HTLV-I is linked also to lymphoma and numerous other dangerous and crippling diseases, including a condition (known as HTLV-I associated myelopathy/tropical spastic paraparesis, or HAM/TSP) that causes symptoms similar to multiple sclerosis.

 HTLV-I is clearly not a retrovirus that you want in your bloodstream.
-Unfortunately, for an estimated five to ten million people (though scientists believe the number is much higher), it’s already too late.
-In southern Japan, for instance, about six per cent of pregnant women are infected.
+Unfortunately, scientists estimate the number of infected people is upwards of five to ten million people.
+In southern Japan, for instance, about six percent of pregnant women are infected.
 Numbers are also high, and getting higher, in the Caribbean, South America, Africa, and among some aboriginal communities in Australia.
 Most people infected never show symptoms, making it easier to pass the retrovirus on (HTLV-I spreads like HIV, through blood, semen and breast milk).
 About three to five percent of those who have it will develop Adult T-Cell Leukemia, a cancer that generally kills people within a year of diagnosis.

 Though great progress has been made in understanding and dealing with HIV, much more needs to be done with research on HTLV-I, the forgotten retrovirus.